brian-cleary/CS-SMAF/README.md

 B Cleary, L Cong, E Lander, A Regev.
 "Composite measurements and molecular compressed sensing for highly efficient transcriptomics" (2016)

-While this code is not packaged as a proper pipeline, it contains several routines that we feel will be useful in broader research contexts.
+While this code is not packaged as a proper pipeline, it contains several routines that could be useful in broader research contexts.
 These are listed below.

 ## Sparse Module Activity Factorization (SMAF)
 Within our scripts SMAF is defined in union_of_transforms.py.
-However, since SMAF will likely have utility independent of compressed sensing contexts, we have also generated a dedicated file (smaf.py), with more detailed instructions for computing the factorization.
+However, since SMAF will likely have utility independent of compressed sensing contexts, we have also generated a dedicated file (run_smaf.py), with more detailed instructions for computing the factorization.

 ## Compressed recovery of gene expression with a known dictionary
 The general routine we used for simulating compressed sensing is as follows: